-Gay Games in Hong Kong, Guadalajara: what you need to know – DW – 11/05/2023
+Gay Games in Hong Kong, Guadalajara: What you need to know – DW – 11/05/2023

 It is the first time that the Gay Games will be held in Asia and Latin America, and indeed across two continents.

-Sports events at the Gay Games are divided into seven general categories: ball games, water sports, board sports, running, combat sports, swimming and stroke sports.
+Sports events at the Gay Games are divided into seven general categories: ball games, racquet sports, sea sports, running, mat sports, swimming and table sports.

-Within these categories are sub-categories including specific sports such as fencing and martial arts, or tennis, table tennis, badminton and squash.
+Within these categories are subcategories including specific sports such as fencing and martial arts, tennis, table tennis, badminton and squash.

-16 sports will take place in Hong Kong while 21 will take place in Guadalajara, but many will take place in both locations.
+Sixteen sports will take place in Hong Kong, while 21 will take place in Guadalajara.
+Many will take place in both locations.

 What do the athletes say?

-Arzate admits she never imagined such an international competition taking place since "so many things were blocked" for her in the past.
+Arzate said she never imagined such an international competition taking place since "so many things were blocked" for her in the past.

 Why has host city Hong Kong been criticized?